AderlisDR/nest-airlines/README.md

   npm run typeorm:migration:generate -- ./src/db/migrations/{YourMigrationName}
 ```

-Then, you can review your migration going into *`src >> db >> migrations`*, here you shoul be able to se a new file with {YourMigrationName} on it.
+Then, you can review your migration going into *`src >> db >> migrations`*, here you should be able to see a new file with {YourMigrationName} on it.

 ---

 ## Troubleshooting

-If you're on Mac, you might enconter some troubles when running `npm run start:dev:db` command.
-This might be produced because you don't have the required permissions to execute the script, to fix this, open your terminal/console inside *`src >> scripts`* from the project root directory and run:
+If you're on Mac, you might encounter some troubles when running `npm run start:dev:db` command.
+This might be produced because you don't have the required permissions to execute the script file, to fix this, open your terminal inside *`src >> scripts`* from the project root directory and run:

 ```bash
   sudo chmod 755 'start-dev-db.sh'
 ```

-This command will give to your user the permission to execute the script.
+This command will give to your user the permissions to execute the script file.

-If you're on Windows, you'll need to do some installation and execute the script file manually if you want to get the Postgresql server started, for this follow the next steps:
+If you're on Windows, you'll need to do some installation and execute the script file manually if you want to get the Postgresql server started, for this, follow the next steps:

 1. Go to *`Settings > Update & Security > For Developers`*.
 2. Check the *`Developer Mode`* radio button.
 3. Search for "*`Windows Features`"*, choose “*`Turn Windows features on or off`*”.

 Scroll to find WSL, check the box, and then install it.
-Once done, one has to reboot to finish installing the requested changes.
-Press Restart now.
-BASH will be available in the Command Prompt and PowerShell.
+Once done, you'll have to reboot to finish installing the requested changes.
+Once your PC is restarted, BASH will be available in the Command Prompt and PowerShell.

-To execute the script, open Command Prompt and navigate to *`src >> scripts`* from the project root directory, then run:
+To execute the script, open Command Prompt and navigate to *`src >> scripts`* from the project root directory and run:

 ```bash
   bash start-dev-db.sh